oreoluwadekunle/python-tkinter-projects/rock-paper-scissors/README.md

 2. Click one of the three buttons: 🪨 Rock, 📄 Paper, or ✂️ Scissors
 3. The computer makes its choice randomly
 4. Results are displayed immediately
-5. Play continues for 5 rounds
+5. Play continues for set rounds
 6. After set rounds, an overall winner is declared
 7. Click "Play Again" to start a new game